who we are

 Sarah is the founder and owner of The Kids’ Place.
 She is a NZ registered Occupational Therapist with over 20 years experience.
 Sarah has spent much of her career working in Paediatrics with children with neurological conditions, brain injuries, developmental delays, and learning difficulties.
-As a mother of four teenage and young adult sons, Sarah understands the challenges of parenting in the modern world.
+As a mother of four young adult sons, Sarah understands the challenges of parenting in the modern world.
 Sarah uses play based therapy and intervention methods to support children who may have learning difficulties, developmental delays, neuro-motor immaturity, gross motor, fine motor, sensory, and emotional difficulties .

 Sarah is dedicated to assisting each child to discover their own unique potential, to be understood by the people in their lives, and in the process assist them to develop a healthy self esteem and confidence to enjoy their place in this world.

 Sarah has completed post-graduate courses in her areas of interest including: